QIZI94/ThreadSafeWorker/README.md

 ### Basic use case:

-Basic usage where only on thread(main thread) is used for task handling with only two high priority and two low priority tasks:
+Basic usage where only one thread(main thread) is used for task handling with only two high priority and two low priority tasks:
 ```C++
 #include "Task.h"
 #include <iostream>